-Radiation, Medical and Health Physics
+Radiation, Medical & Health Physics

-Dr. Zi-Wei Lin performs research in theoretical and computational physics.
+Zi-Wei Lin performs research in theoretical and computational physics.
 His interests include

 - high-energy heavy ion physics and the development of Monte Carlo transport models,